Johnny Ertle: Close bout with Jack Kid Wolfe, 1917

-Ertel met 1922 world junior featherweight champion, Jack "Kid" Wolfe in a benefit to raise athletic equipment for local soldiers on December 7, 1917, in a close ten-round newspaper decision in Cleveland, Ohio.
-Ertel lost the battle at long range where Wolfe excelled.
-Though Wolfe landed more blows, winning on points, Ertel, the stronger boxer, landed the more telling blows.
+Ertle met 1922 world junior featherweight champion, Jack "Kid" Wolfe in a benefit to raise athletic equipment for local soldiers on December 7, 1917, in a close ten-round newspaper decision in Cleveland, Ohio.
+Ertle lost the battle at long range where Wolfe excelled.
+Though Wolfe landed more blows, winning on points, Ertle, the stronger boxer, landed the more telling blows.
 The great majority of newspapers gave the decision to Wolfe, giving Wolfe five rounds, Ertle two, and three even.

 Kid Williams rematch, 1917

 Ertle drew with Kid Williams on December 17, 1917, in an important twelve round rematch at the Lyric Theatre in Baltimore.
 Ertle sent Williams to the mat in the second round for a count of eight with a strong right hook to the jaw, and when he arose he was sent down again with a volley of lefts and rights to the jaw.
 After the fifth, Williams took the aggressive stance and landed more blows, evening the points scoring.
 The Baltimore Sun believed Ertle may have deserved the decision by a shade as he scored three knockdowns in the second, and in their opinion took eight of the twelve rounds, allowing Williams to outpoint him in only the eighth, ninth and tenth.
 After losing claim to the bantamweight title, Ertle lost to Williams decisively in their last meeting on August 13, 1920, in a twelve-round points decision in Baltimore.
 Ertle was close to being knocked out many times, but Williams was unable to finish him.